 Thanks to the richness of our data, we are able to provide bespoke sales development support to our trading partners.
 This is enhanced by our SBR offer, which allocates copies for distribution on the basis of daily sales figures.

-Developed in partnership with retailers to meet their needs, retailers can now manage their newspaper and magazine supplies via SNapp, our first mobile app.
-Free to download on iPhones and Android devices, SNapp allows retailers to; manage their deliveries, update orders, claim for missing titles or credit, view recall notes, scan barcodes, order extra and new titles.
+SNapp, our first mobile app, was developed in partnership with our retailers, so they can now manage their newspaper and magazine supplies on SNapp.
+Free to download on iPhones and Android devices, SNapp allows retailers to: - manage their deliveries, update orders, claim for missing titles or credit, view recall notes, scan barcodes, order extra and new titles.

-As well as providing a free app, We also operate an 0845 local call telephone number, which enables calls to be transferred across our network to specialist customer service operators promptly and accurately.
+As well as providing a free app, we also operate an 0345 local-rate telephone number, which enables calls to be transferred across our network to specialist customer service operators promptly and accurately.

-We operate four contact centres, handling over 60,000 calls a week.
+We operate 2 contact centres, handling over 37,000 calls a week.